Abstract

 Within the current study, this theme comprised seven subthemes: barriers to therapeutic support, empathy, importance of building rapport, mutual respect, inconsistent support, not supportive and supportive.

 Numerous barriers were identified that impeded provision of therapeutic support.
-The prison code was identified ( It's hard to do case management, to pull somebody aside in Max [Prison B] and have a meaningful chat with them because they don’t want other inmates to see them having that chat with somebody in blue [
+The prison code was identified (n = 7, three = prisoners) as a reason prisoners are reluctant to access support, citing concerns about negative perceptions from other prisoners.
+As one staff participant explained: It's hard to do case management, to pull somebody aside in Max [Prison B] and have a meaningful chat with them because they don’t want other inmates to see them having that chat with somebody in blue [in a correctional staff uniform].

 One participant articulated how this can then impact on attempts to learn pro-social behaviours: Prison doesn’t really provide any will to change really, at least not for the better anyway.
 I wouldn’t say it serves as a deterrent.
 It's not designed for rehabilitation.
 It's very difficult to learn good behaviours in prison.